 It’s probable that the skilled members of Brown’s workforce moved with him to Upminster from Braintree and Chelmsford.
-The Crosier family is a prominent example: Peter Crosier, who had previously been a brickmaker at Braintree in the 1860s and 1870s, moved to work in the Chelmsford brickworks in around 1880, before moving to Upminster with many of his large family in the late 1880s.
+The Crosier family is a prominent example: Peter Crosier, who had previously been a brickmaker at Braintree in the 1860s and 1870s, moved to Brown’s Chelmsford brickworks around 1880, and then to Upminster in the late 1880s with many of his large family.
 The 1891 census shows that Brown also provided a lodging house which had six brickfield workers lodging there, run by Elizabeth Crosier, the wife of Arthur Crosier, a fancy brick moulder.

 At its peak the company – by now James Brown (London) Limited – employed over 20 men at the Potkiln works, making them the biggest employer in Upminster.
 The 1901 census for Bird Lane shows Peter Crosier as the foreman, and there were also four brick makers, three brick moulders, a stationary engine driver, a potter in clay, a brick burner, as well as six brickfield labourers.

 It appears that during the early 1890s James’ son Ernest James Brown (1860-1947), one of the company Directors along with his brothers, managed the business.
-At this time he lived locally and was elected to the first Upminster Parish Council, serving for two years and acting as Vice Chairman and overseer before moving out of the area.
+At this time E.J.
+Brown lived locally and was elected to the first Upminster Parish Council, serving for two years and acting as Vice Chairman and overseer before moving out of the area.

 Most of Brown’s Upminster production focussed on the new much larger southern field.
-The new kiln known as the Shaft, designed by another of James Brown’s sons Arthur Edward Brown, was a two-storey building 20 feet high, approximately 100 feet x 30 feet with a chimney at its west end about 80-100 feet high.
-This “down-draught” kiln had continuous working and was more efficient for producing bricks and plain tiles than the Dome would have been.
+The new kiln known as the Shaft, designed by another of James Brown’s sons Arthur Edward Brown, and it was a two-storey building 20 feet high, approximately 100 feet x 30 feet in plan, with a chimney about 80-100 feet high at its west end.
+This “down-draught” kiln could work continuously and was more efficient for producing bricks and plain tiles than the Dome would have been.